pawelgrzybek/pawelgrzybek.com/content/posts/2019-12-01-attach-visual-studio-code-debugger-to-sam-serverless-application-model-local-endpoint.md

 sam local start-api -d 5858
 ```

-Since now on, whenever we execute a request to our endpoint, the program will pause to let us hook up into its internals.
+From now on, whenever we execute a request to our endpoint, the program will pause to let us hook up into its internals.
 To do so using [Visual Studio Code](https://code.visualstudio.com) we need a bit of a config inside `.vscode/launch.json` file — I got you covered!

 ```json
 {